 - find a certificate provider (and their name and address).
 The certificate provider must be over 18, have read the LPA and have known the donor for over two years (or have relevant professional skills or experience).
 The certificate provider must NOT be a family/extended family member or employer or business partner or an attorney or an owner/manager/director/employee of a care home where the ‘donor’ lives.

-- decide whether you want the attorneys to act ‘jointly’, that is, do everything jointly, including possibly co-signing cheques and care decisions.
-This can be inconvenient if attorneys are geographically separated.
+- decide whether you want the attorneys to act ‘jointly’, that is, do everything together, including possibly co-signing cheques and care decisions.
+This can be inconvenient if attorneys are geographically separated but does mean there is less chance of one attorney not acting in the donor’s best interests.
 Acting ‘severally’, where one attorney can act or make decisions independently of another may be more convenient in your situation.
-If you do decide to act severally, I’d encourage plenty of open consultation between attorneys.
+If you do decide to act severally, I’d encourage plenty of open consultation between the attorneys.

 - decide when and where you are all going to get together to sign it.
 This is because the signatories of the LPAs need to sign and witness in the right order for it to be valid.
 I’ve heard stories from fellow carers who’ve tried many times to get this right and failed, sometimes because the donor wouldn’t accept that it was important.
 To be honest, I found this part exasperating, so I recommend making it simple for everyone.
 Arrange for everyone to be in the same room at the same time, on the same day.
 That way, everyone can sign at the same time.
 Heck, why not throw an LPA ‘party’ or meal together.